dalcorso/thermo_pw/thermo_pw_help.md

 <br><br>
 11. An ionic relaxation converges with <code>pw.x</code> but not with <code>thermo_pw.x</code> (version <code>0.4.0</code>).
 <br>
 This is a bug of version <code>0.4.0</code>.
+Please
-Please apply the same changes as in the commit <a href="http://www.qe-forge.org/gf/project/thermo_pw/scmcvs/?action=ScmCommitDetail&scm_commit_id=197343">197343</a> or update to a newer version.
+update to a newer version.
 <br><br>
 12. The plot of the phonon dispersions is very strange with several disjoint parts.
 Moreover the modes are not classified using symmetry.
 Why?